AngelFP/Wake-T/README.md

 </p>

 ## Overview
  `Wake-T` (**Wake**field particle **T**racker) is a tracking code for plasma wakefield accelerators which aims at providing a fast alternative to Particle-in-Cell (PIC) simulations.
-Instead of relying on the computationally-expensive PIC algorithm for simulating the plasma wakefields and the beam evolution, `Wake-T` uses an analytical or numerical (Runge-Kutta) solver to track the evolution of the beam electrons in the wakefields, which, at the same time, are computed from reduced models.
+Instead of relying on the computationally-expensive PIC algorithm for simulating the plasma wakefields and the beam evolution, `Wake-T` uses a Runge-Kutta solver to track the evolution of the beam electrons in the wakefields, which, at the same time, are computed from reduced models.
 This allows for a significant speed-up of the simulations, which can be performed in a matter of seconds instead or hours/days.
 An overview of this strategy can be seen in the following figure:
 <p align="center">
   <img alt="Wake-T logo" src="other/plasma_tracking.png" width="600px" />
 </p>